jmarquis/vulpinecustoms.com/resources/phob-firmware-update-guide.md

 [PhobGCC 0.25 for Phob 1.2.X boards and Teensy 4.0](/assets/phob/PhobGCC-0.25_1.2_Teensy4.0.zip)

-Note that this binary is specific to PhobGCC builds with 1.2.X boards and a Teensy 4.0. **I take no responsibility for what happens if you try to flash this binary onto any controller not matching these specifications.**
+Note that this binary is specific to PhobGCC builds with 1.2.X boards and a Teensy 4.0. **You take full responsibility for what happens if you try to flash this binary onto any controller not matching these specifications.**

 ## The process